fdeblasio/pokeemerald-expansion/notes.md

 - Make Regi caves only one room?
 - Add caves and more areas to Safari Zone for more postgame mons
     - Make them themed like ice and fire.
 Maybe can add legendaries
-- See what makes the 119 house Pokemon move and apply it other places
+- See what makes the 119 house Pokémon move and apply it other places
 - Fly from Lilycove Department Store roof?
-- Overworld Pokemon should be set to seen
+- Overworld Pokémon should be set to seen
 - Add FRLG trainer sprites/overworld sprites
     - Sprites are added but still need to be implemented.
 Overworld sprites may have duplicates for Pokémon and may need palettes
 - Add accurate overworld sprites (https://github.com/pret/pokeemerald/wiki/Adding-new-event-object-or-overworld-sprites, https://www.pokecommunity.com/showthread.php?t=407124)